-None of the measured noise events occurring throughout the month of March 2021 are judged to be a noise source originating from the construction works.
-No noise exceedances occurred throughout the month of March 2021, thereby indicating adherence to the Lendlease Building Pty Ltd Tweed Valley Hospital - Management Plan - Noise and Vibration.
+None of the other measured noise events occurring throughout the month of July 2021 are judged to be a noise source originating from the construction works.

+No noise exceedances occurred throughout the month of July 2021, thereby indicating adherence to the Lendlease Building Pty Ltd Tweed Valley Hospital - Management Plan - Noise and Vibration.

-No further mitigation is required as the project is compliant against the noise management levels, and therefore the development consent conditions (SSD 10353).
+No further mitigation is required as the project is compliant against the noise management levels, and therefore the development consent conditions in which the project is approved under.